claytonpeters/stack/README.md

 Stack uses CMake as its build system.
 You will need at least version 3.12 of CMake to build.
-You will need the following library dependencies (along with their development package) to compile and run Stack:
+You will need the following library dependencies (along with their development packages) to compile and run Stack:

 * pkg-config
 * GTK3